AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/controlling-fixtures.md

 | **n** \<THRO\> \<.\> **j**                   | Sub-fixture 1 - **j** of fixture **n**                                  |
 | **n** \<.\> **m** \<THRO\> \<.\> **j**       | Sub-fixtures **m** - **j** of fixture **n**                             |

--   Fixture cell selection can be saved as a group, this provides a quick way to select cells / sub-fixtures without having to use the Attribute Editor or Unfold.
+-   Fixture cell selection state will be saved with a group, this provides a quick way to select cells / sub-fixtures without having to use the Attribute Editor or Unfold.

 ## Selecting Fixtures and Dimmers by number (Channel)

 In some situations, for example when programming lots of dimmers, it can be easier to type in the dimmer channels you want to program.
 The